 Replacing a lost, stolen, or damaged passport

-The Grenada passport lost, stolen, or damaged passport replacement process follows the standard passport application process with a prior step.
+The Grenada passport renewal process for a lost, stolen, or damaged passport follows the standard passport application process, with a added step.
 This requires filing a report of the incident and including it with the passport application.

 The main applicant applying to replace a Grenada passport must submit a passport application form and two passport-sized photographs along with the other supporting documents:

+Grenada citizenship law recognizes dual citizenship.
 Section 97 (1) of the Grenada Constitution states that Grenada does not restrict citizens from holding other nationalities.
 Section 98 further reinforces the permittance of Grenada dual citizenship by stating that citizens by registration or naturalization can hold dual nationality.
+This means individuals with a valid passport from another country can also holder a Grenadian passport.

 Embassies and Consulates for Grenada Passport Services